Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

-The first moment semigroup is described by \cite{bansaye2022non, cloez2020irreducibility}; see for instance \cite[Theorem 3.1 (iii)]{gabriel:tel-03144625}.
+The first moment semigroup is well known and described by \cite[Theorem 3.1 (iii)]{gabriel:tel-03144625}.
+However, the study of the branching process for a general branching rate $B$ has, up to our knowledge, not yet been achieved.
 We focus here on non-explosion and $L \log L$ condition and compensations in the mechanisms at infinity.
-(A higher branching rate implies that the empirical measure supports the compacts but increases the number of individuals).
+A higher branching rate implies that the empirical measure supports the compacts but increases the number of individuals.

+Note here that the $L \log L$ condition does not only rely on the number of offsprings in contrast with multi-type branching processes.
+Indeed, as we need to use a non constant Lyapunov function then the $L \log L$ condition is a condition on the total mass of the population.

+\begin{theorem} Under the above assumptions, the growth fragmentation process $Z$ is non explosive and well defined on $\R_+$.
+Moreover there exists a unique positive eigentriplet $(\lambda, \gamma, h)$ where $h$ is continuous on $\R_+$ and $\lambda>1$ solution of \eqref{eigencont}, and $\gamma$ probability measure on $[0,1]$ and for any $x\in \mathbb R_+$,